 That incident said something to me about the culture of that organisation.
-The sense of empowerment, compliance with the rules and the enquiring mindset of people in that organisation.
+The sense of empowerment, compliance with the rules and the lack of an enquiring mindset of people in that organisation.

-By comparison, in one place I used to work, my colleagues would have opened the safe with a hacksaw to find out.
+By comparison, in one place I used to work, my colleagues would have opened the safe with a crowbar and hacksaw.
+Just to find out.
 They were an inquisitive bunch.

 How do you test culture?

 If you are going to try a different culture make sure you observe things carefully.
 Try out a few of these little exercises:

 - How do you organise a working lunch for some visitors, service users or clients?

 - How do you get a small idea to improve something implemented?

 - How do you get to speak to the head of the organisation, face to face?

 - How do you get a letter sent out, committee report approved or blog post published?

 - Do something wrong and see what happens.